 Private data are data that are owned by, and only visible to, a single individual thread.

 Shared data are data that are owned by and visible to all threads.

-(Note: in distributed computing, all data are private, as we'll see next time.)
+(Note: In distributed parallelism, all data are private, as we'll see next time.)